satyarat/dsot-documents/Design-Concept.md

 [![status](https://img.shields.io/badge/status-Open-blue?style=for-the-badge&logo=appveyor)](https://img.shields.io/badge/status-Open-blue)

+## Design Concept

-This document describes the preliminary design concepts for Satyarat (DSoT).
+This document describes the preliminary design concepts for *Satyarat* (DSoT).
 This will further ensue documenting the design in detail.

 As can be inferred from the introduction, this will be a P2P based mechanism where data and local processing will be borne by every node.
 The main goals are security, immutability, distribution, availability and persistence of data.